pivotal-cf/docs-phd-ds/data_service.md

 ##Accessing log files of virtual machines in a cluster:

-1. Use a Web browser to open the Pivotal CF Ops Manager application.
+1. Use a Web browser to open the **Pivotal CF Ops Manager** application.

-2. Click the Pivotal Elastic Runtime tile.
+2. Click the **Pivotal Elastic Runtime** tile.

 3. Click the **Status** tab.

-	A table of credentials for various virtual machines displays.
+	A table of virtual machines displays.
 Locate the row for the machine that you want to access.

 4. Click the download icon in the **Logs** column to download the logs.